-The contents of 200 clay pots found in 1995 near Rizhao (Shandong), which were dated to 2,600 B.C., indicate that wine was cultivated in China as early as 4,600 years ago.
-Residues of grape wine were found in these.
-The explorer Zhang Qian (195-114 BC) returned from his travels in the West in 138 BC during the Han Dynasty, bringing with him knowledge of viticulture.
+The contents of 200 clay pots found near Rizhao (Shandong) in 1995 and dated to 2,600 BC indicate that grapes were grown in China as early as 4,600 years ago.
+Residues of grape wine were found in them.
+The explorer Zhang Qian (195-114 BC) returned from his travels in the West in 138 BC during the Han Dynasty and brought back knowledge of viticulture.
 The first written documents date back to the Tang Dynasty (618-907), when Emperor Li Shimin vulgo Taizong (599-649) noticed the special quality of the grapes from the Turpan Basin, which is why he had his domain extended to the northwestern region of Xinjiang.
 As early as the mid-7th century, vinifera varieties called Snake, Mare's Nipple and Dragon's Pearl were probably introduced from Russia.
-Marco Polo (1254-1324) reported vine plantations and excellent wine in the northeastern Taiyuan region.
-In the 14th century, however, many vineyards were cleared by imperial order in favor of grain crops.
+Marco Polo (1254-1324) reports of vine plantations and excellent wine in the northeastern region of Taiyuan.
+In the 14th century, however, many vineyards were cleared by imperial order in favour of grain cultivation.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl